jesshohohoho/learnyloopy/UserGuide.md

   </tr>
 </table>

-- Write your comment in the bottom-middle comment cell.
+- Write your comment in the white cell.

 ![Figure_forum4](UserGuide_Fig/forum4.png)

-- Click ***Post Comment*** to submit your comment.
+- Click `Post Comment` to submit your comment.

 ![Figure_forum5](UserGuide_Fig/forum5.png)

-- Return to the main Forum page by clicking the return button as shown below.
+- Return to the main **Forum** page by clicking the `return` button as shown below.

 <table>
   <tr>